CesiumGS/cesium-native/doc/development-workflow.md

 ## Generate Recipes

 Cesium Native is divided into [multiple libraries](../README.md#-libraries-overview), each of which has its own list of dependencies defined in its `library.yml`.
 We want to use Conan to install these dependencies, but first we need a `conanfile.py` recipe for each library.
-We can generate the recipes by running:
+We can generate the recipes from the yml files by running:

 ```
 ./tools/automate.py generate-library-recipes --editable